E-ISSN: 1308-5263

 Conditions of Publication

 All authors are required to affirm the following statements before their manuscript is considered: 1.
-The manuscript is being submitted only to The Turkish Journal of Hematology; 2.
-The manuscript will not be submitted elsewhere while under consideration by The Turkish Journal of Hematology; 3.
-The manuscript has not been published elsewhere, and should it be published in The Turkish Journal of Hematology it will not be published elsewhere without the permission of the editors (these restrictions do not apply to abstracts or to press reports for presentations at scientific meetings); 4.
+The manuscript is being submitted only to the Turkish Journal of Hematology; 2.
+The manuscript will not be submitted elsewhere while under consideration by the Turkish Journal of Hematology; 3.
+The manuscript has not been published elsewhere, and should it be published in the Turkish Journal of Hematology it will not be published elsewhere without the permission of the editors (these restrictions do not apply to abstracts or to press reports for presentations at scientific meetings); 4.
 All authors are responsible for the manuscript’s content; 5.
-All authors participated in the study concept and design, analysis and interpretation of the data, drafting or revising of the manuscript, and have approved the manuscript as submitted.
+All authors participated in the study concept and design, analysis and interpretation of the data, and drafting or revising of the manuscript and have approved the manuscript as submitted.
 In addition, all authors are required to disclose any professional affiliation, financial agreement, or other involvement with any company whose product figures prominently in the submitted manuscript.

 Authors of accepted manuscripts will receive electronic page proofs and are responsible for proofreading and checking the entire article within two days.
 Failure to return the proof in two days will delay publication.
 If the authors cannot be reached by email or telephone within two weeks, the manuscript will be rejected and will not be published in the journal.